-Drug addiction, or known as substance use disorder in Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), is the compulsive use of a substance despite negative or dangerous consequences.
-It affects anyone from any socioeconomic status and class.
-The important characteristic is an underlying change in brain chemistry due to excessive drug use.
-You learn to associate the pleasure of drug use with using places, people and things.
-Due to brain chemistry change and paired associative learning, you are prone to experience cravings when you are triggered.
-The solution to quench this craving is by relapsing back into drug use.
-Repeated relapses and drug cravings, when exposed to a trigger, are some of the physical symptoms of the brain chemistry change.
+Drug addiction, also known as substance use disorder*, is the compulsive use of a substance despite detrimental or dangerous consequences.
+It can affect anyone, regardless of socioeconomic status or class.
+The important characteristic is an underlying change in brain chemistry when drugs are used excessively.
+You learn to associate the pleasure of drug use with places, people and things.
+With this change in brain chemistry and paired associative learning, triggers are embedded into your brain.
+Each time you are triggered, you will experience cravings.

-Stopping the drug use after frequent use leads to acute withdrawal symptoms.
-To avoid the uncomfortable withdrawal symptoms, you seek relief through drug use.
-The addictive cycle is reinforced and strengthened.
-While engaging in this destructive cycle, drug addiction affects your career, relationships and financial situation - it pervades all domains of your life.
+Stopping the drug after frequent use leads to acute withdrawal symptoms.
+To avoid the uncomfortable withdrawal symptoms, you seek relief through, what else, drug use again!

 Signs and Symptoms of drug addiction/dependence

 DSM-5 outlined 11 criteria as symptoms of drug addiction.

 Breaking a drug addiction cycle is difficult, but not impossible.
 Help is available for the individual and family members here at WE CARE, in the form of addiction counselling, educational and therapy programmes and 12-Step self-help recovery support groups.

 Drug addiction is viewed as chronic and relapsing